Council of Representatives (Iraq): 2007 Iraqi Parliament bombing

-On, April 12, 2007, Mohammed Awad, a political party member of the Iraqi National Dialogue Council, was killed at the convention centre canteen of the parliament building, and 22 were wounded, in the 2007 Iraqi Parliament Bombing.
+On April 12, 2007, Mohammed Awad, a member of the Iraqi National Dialogue Council, was killed at the Baghdad Convention Center cafeteria, where the Council of Representatives meets, alongside wounding 22 others, in the 2007 Iraqi Parliament bombing.

 2007 issues

 A group of Sunni lawmakers boycotted parliament in a June 2007 protest of the removal of the speaker, Mahmoud al-Mashhadani, after a series of controversial actions.
 They returned in July after the speaker was re-instated with the understanding that he would quietly resign after a few sessions.
 A group of Shiite members also returned in July after a boycott which gained them an investigation into the bombing of a Shiite mosque, along with reconstruction and improved security.
 The parliament was under pressure from the United States to pass legislation dealing with members of the Baath party, distribution of oil revenues, regional autonomy, and constitutional reform, by September 2007.